tirthGajjar/openops/.github/ISSUE_TEMPLATE/custom_template.md

 Describe what actually happened.

 ## Screenshots or logs, if applicable
-Please add screenshots and logs wherever applicable
+Please add screenshots wherever applicable.
+Generate logs by running `curl https://openops.sh/share-logs | sh` and share the log file name.

-## Your environment (OS, browser, version, etc.).
+## Your environment
-Elaborate about your specific setup which adds more context to the issue
+App version:
+Operating System:
+Browser:
+Additional relevant information:

 ## Additional Context
 Add any other context or screenshots about the issue here.